What is Outsourcing?

 Below are several examples of how companies outsource certain functions:

 - Company A is rapidly growing and is in need of more office space.
-However, the company is situated in a very expensive location, and there is no room to expand.
+However, the company is situated in a very expensive location and there is no room to expand.
 The company can outsource some of the work that takes up office space (for example, data entry or customer service support) to reduce the need for additional space.

 - Company B enjoyed great success over the past year and is currently looking to expand its product line.
-However, the company is constrained by the limited amount of workers.
+However, the company is constrained by a limited amount of workers.
 Therefore, to expand its product line in-house, Company B would need to slow down production on some of its existing products.
-The company can outsource the work to an external local factory to lessen the labor constraint.
+The company can outsource the work to an external local factory to lessen its labor constraint.